nygilgp/learn-patterns-designs-multi/docs/basics/foundation.md

         }
     }, [name])

+##### useLayoutEffect

+So main difference is useLayoutEffect is run after everything is rendered into the screen.
+Then based on the changes in dependency variable after executing the callback, the screen is re-rendered again.
+So it is more synchronous.

+useLayoutEffect is slow, as it will run all the code inside the method and then only re-render.

+Best use case is when there is something flashing in the screen between renders and also when there is css changes where one element is dependent on another inside the effect.

+Always use useEffect, as it re-renders things fast. useLayoutEffect is to be used only when there is a bad user exeperience while using useEffect.

 ###### reference vs value issue in useEffect

 If we define an object const and use it as a dependant value, then useEffect will always get updated and even if the value is the same the reference won't be the same.